TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Results

-We estimated the equilibrium temperature to be $T_{\mathrm{p,eq}} = 1357_{-42}^{+49} \, K$, assuming zero albedo and no heat redistribution.
-The equilibrium temperature is above the $880 \, K$ to melt rocks and metals on the surface of the dayside hemisphere \citep{mcarthur2004}.
+We estimated the equilibrium temperatures to be $T_{\mathrm{p,eq}} = 1357_{-42}^{+49} \, K$ (TOI-1442 b) and $1330_{-56}^{+61} \, K$ (TOI-2445 b), assuming zero albedo and no heat redistribution.
+The equilibrium temperatures are above the $880 \, K$ limit to melt rocks and metals on the surface of the dayside hemisphere \citep{mcarthur2004}.